ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

     --ee-endpoint http://localhost:8551 \
     --ee-jwt-secret-file "/path/to/jwtsecret" \
 ```
+Learn more about running Merge ready setup with Teku in [its documentation](https://docs.teku.consensys.net/en/22.8.0/HowTo/Prepare-for-The-Merge/).
 </details>

 Consensus client connects to the execution client to read the deposit contract and identify validators.
 It also connects to other Beacon Node peers and syncs consensus slots from genesis.
 When it reaches the current epoch, the Beacon API becomes usable for your validators.
 Learn more about [Beacon Node APIs](https://eth2docs.vercel.app/).